 What is Address Book Importing?

-For those who don’t know what address book importing is (and good on ya, if you don’t), it’s the practice of having a user import all of the addresses in their email address book into your system, and then sending out “invitations” to all of those addresses, in the user’s name, so that the sending system is, in theory, immunized from spam complaints, because hey, “they came from your friend, not us.”
-Make no mistake about it – it doesn’t matter what’s on the “from” – if your system is sending out hundreds or thousands of messages, all to people who did not request them, it’s spam.
+Address book importing is the practice of having a user import all of the addresses in their email address book into your system, and then sending out invitations or other email to all of those addresses, in the user’s name, so that the sending system is, in theory, immunized from spam complaints, because hey, “they came from your friend, not us.”
+But make no mistake about it – it doesn’t matter what’s on the “from” address, if your system is sending out hundreds or thousands of messages, all to people who did not request them, it’s spam.
 (And actually, with the “from” address not being your own, in this context, technically it’s spoofing, as well, which is another big no-no.)

-There are a couple of different ways to do address book importing, but by far the most common (and worst) variation is this: a user signs up at a website, and as soon as they create their account, the very next page they see is a request that they “invite all their friends to use this great service”, that they “tell all their friends where their new social networking account is”, or that they “share this great newsletter with all their friends.”
-And then the user is presented with the login page for their email account – and it looks for all the world like their ISP has approved this!
-The ISPs this is most often done with are AOL, Hotmail, Yahoo, and Gmail.
-The ISP’s logo is usually there (used without the the ISPs’ permission), the familiar “username” and “password” boxes are there – in fact often it is made to look so much like the ISP’s login page that users are tricked into thinking that it is their ISP’s login page or, at very least, tricked into thinking that their ISP has approved it.
+There are a couple of different ways to do address book importing, but by far the most common (and worst) variation is this: a user signs up at a website, and as soon as they create their account, the very next page they see is a request that they “invite all their friends to use this great service”, or that they “tell all their friends where their new social networking account is”, or that they “share this great newsletter with all their friends.”
+Then the user is presented with the login page for their email account, which often looks for all the world like their inbox provider has approved this!
+The inbox providers this is most often done with are AOL, Hotmail, Yahoo, and Gmail.
+The inbox provider’s logo is usually there (used without the their permission), and the familiar “username” and “password” boxes are there, in fact often it is made to look so much like the mailbox provider’s login page that users are tricked into thinking that their inbox provider has approved it.
 Only, they haven’t.

 But here is another, more immediate, reason why it’s such a bad idea: